OleHolmNielsen/ITwiki/RHEL_services.rst

 Sendmail server
 ---------------------

-The local mail server configuration is defined in our Ansible_configuration_ setup.
+The local mail server configuration is defined in our :ref:`Ansible_configuration` setup.
 The required configuration files in ``/etc/mail/`` include:

 1. local-host-names: Add hostname aliases for this server